ditt0132/MM/Furniture/Options.md

 **Model: \[CustomModelData#\]**

+      * The Model under Display represents the Model held IN HAND!
-      * The Custom Model Data # to represent the furniture WHEN PLACED!
+      * The Custom Model Data # the one below furniture is used to represent the furniture WHEN PLACED!
       * This is not the same as model in the item's base config, which will define how it looks in the inventory, or when placed in an item frame.

 **Placement: \[FLOOR/HANGING/CEILING/WALL\]**